July 9, 2020 • Field Notes, Ocean Facts, Travel Ideas

 We are pleased to share with you a recording of our inaugural Field Notes webinar, ‘The Beauty of Diversity in Coral Reefs and Why it Matters’ with Dr. Michelle Paddack, hosted by Wayne Sentman, Oceanic Society’s Director of Conservation Travel Programs.
 Below you can also find a written version of the excellent Q&A that followed Michelle’s presentation, as well as travel opportunities, and ways to stay engaged with ocean conservation during this time.

 If you are not already on our mailing list, please be sure to sign up here, and/or follow us on Facebook, Instagram, and Twitter to make sure you receive the announcements for future Field Notes.

 Questions have been organized beneath subheadings for convenience.
 Written responses are included below.
 For questions that were answered live, we have provided the timecode to watch the answer in the webinar recording.

 A: No, Oceanic Society’s November Palau expedition is a snorkeling program and does not include research.
-Our next coral reef volunteer program will be in January and/or June of 2021, please go here for further information: http://www.oceanicsociety.org/expeditions/palau-sh...
+Dates and more information about our next coral reef volunteer program can be found here: Palau: Shark and Coral Reef Monitoring

 Q2: Would like to know where would be good locations to snorkel and see different species of turtles.
 Either now or as a potential future topic.
 Thank you for this opportunity